{{ soilAmendmentStage.areaLabel }} {{ soilAmendmentStage.depthLabel }} {{ soilAmendmentStage.targetLabel }} Mix

 Can this replace a soil laboratory recommendation?

-That happens when the calculated Sulfur rate reaches 4 lb per 100 sq ft or more.
-In that case the tool changes Sulfur pass plan to a split application about 6 months apart and asks for a retest before the second pass.
+The sulfur rate reached 4 lb per 100 sq ft or more.
+The staging plan then splits the sulfur into two equal passes about six months apart and asks for a retest before the second pass.

-Why is the total amendment weight so high when lime or sulfur is small?
+Why is the total amendment weight much higher than the lime or sulfur amount?

 Organic matter (OM)